LeTarrask/Mileage-Tracker/README.md

 ## Swift Features

-+Generates charts with SwiftUI Charts.
+-Generates charts with SwiftUI Charts.
-+Local data storage, encoded in JSON
+-Local data storage, encoded in JSON
-+Data export in CSV
+-Data export in CSV
-+Localization in English and Brazilian Portuguese +Allows UI Color customization by theme selection by the user +User UI preferences stored in User Defaults +Developer contact via auto email generation
+-Localization in English and Brazilian Portuguese -Allows UI Color customization by theme selection by the user -User UI preferences stored in User Defaults -Developer contact via auto email generation
-+User onboarding on the first time of use
+-User onboarding on the first time of use
-+Linted with SwiftLint
+-Linted with SwiftLint

 ## Version